Reactions to the 2019–2020 Hong Kong protests: Mainlanders in Hong Kong

-Since October 2019, some mainland Chinese living in Hong Kong expressed fears for their own safety as a result of the protests; an article on NBC opined that the hatred the protesters had towards Mainland China had extended to Mandarin-speakers from Taiwan, Singapore, Malaysia and the United States.
+Since October 2019, some mainland Chinese living in Hong Kong expressed fears for their safety as a result of the protests; an NBC article opined that protesters' hatred towards mainland China had extended to Mandarin-speakers from Taiwan, Singapore, Malaysia and the United States.
 A Bloomberg article said that the anti-Mainland Chinese rhetoric translated into violence on both sides.
-As a result, Mainlanders in Hong Kong resorted to stop speaking Mandarin in public for fear of being targeted for abuse.
-From January to March 2020, the Equal Opportunities Commission reported nearly 600 inquiries and complaints about restaurants and other businesses refusing to serve people who are from Mainland China or speak Mandarin – a trend that analysts believe to be partly due to Hong Kong's political environment as a result of the protests.
+As a result, Mainlanders in Hong Kong stopped speaking Mandarin in public for fear of being targeted for abuse.
+From January to March 2020, the Equal Opportunities Commission reported nearly 600 inquiries and complaints about restaurants and other businesses refusing to serve mainland Chinese or Mandarin speakers.